dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 ## 3.Lambda and Inference Model packages as Lambda Containers

-This is the most recently available option.
+This is the model that is recently available.
 Lambda and Model Inference can be packaged as a single container, pushed to ECR and then Lambda can use a container repository URI to load the packages

 ![Lambda Machine Learning Use-Cases - Lambda ML 4.png]({{site.baseurl}}/Lambda Machine Learning Use-Cases - Lambda ML 4.png)